Spin-charge separation in a 1D Fermi gas with tunable interactions

 The excitation spectrum of the charge (density) mode of fermionic atoms confined to quasi-1D tubes has been previously measured for fixed interaction \cite{Pagano2014}, and by us for variable interaction strength \cite{Ernie2018}.
-These experiments used two-photon stimulated Bragg spectroscopy, illustrated in Figs. 1A and 1B, to impart an observable momentum $\hbar q$, with energy $\hbar\omega$.
+These experiments used two-photon stimulated Bragg spectroscopy, illustrated in Figs. 1A and 1B, to impart an observable momentum $\hbar q$, with energy $\hbar\omega$, while the internal state of the atom is unchanged \cite{Stenger1999,Steinhauer2002,Veeravalli2008,Hoinka2012}.
 The response of the 1D gas at a particular $q$ and $\omega$ is related to the dynamic structure factor (DSF) $S(q, \omega)$, which characterizes the low-energy excitation spectrum for $q\ll k_F$, where $k_F$ is the Fermi wave vector.
-At non-zero temperature, the Bragg response is proportional to $S(q, \omega)-S(-q, -\omega)=S(q, \omega)(1-\mathrm{exp}(-\hbar\omega/k_\mathrm{B} T))$ \cite{Brunello2001,Zou2010}.
-As depicted in Figs. 1C and 1D, the charge collective modes exhibit a particle-hole continuum and holon-antiholon pair excitations, while the spin sector shows a two-spinon spectrum, which are the elementary spin excitations for the Yang-Gaudin model \cite{He2020}.
-We can selectively excite either the SDW or the CDW depending on the detunings of the Bragg beams, as illustrated in Fig. 1A (see also \cite{SM}).
-In our previous work the charge-mode structure factor $S_C(q, \omega)$ was measured and quantitatively compared with Bethe ansatz theory, but we were unable to measure the spin-wave spectrum $S_S(q, \omega)$ due to spontaneous emission induced by the near-detuning of the Bragg pulse \cite{Ernie2018}.
-As described here, we have implemented improvements to our measurement method in order to reduce the spontaneous scattering rate to an acceptable level.
-In this report, we present measurements of both $S_C(q, \omega)$ and $S_S(q, \omega)$ as a function of the repulsive interaction strength.
-The measurements are then compared to Bethe ansatz and TLL theory, with the trapping potential taken into accout using the local density approximation (LDA), and for the first time, provide a quantitative test of spin-charge separation in the linear and nonlinear Luttinger liquid regimes.
+In our previous work the charge-mode structure factor $S_C(q, \omega)$ was measured and quantitatively compared with theory with good results \cite{Ernie2018}.
+Measurement of the spin-wave spectrum $S_S(q, \omega)$ remained out of reach because, without special measures, such a measurement induces single-photon scattering events that produce significant atom-loss.

+We have developed novel improvements to our implementation of Bragg spectroscopy to reduce spontaneous scattering to an acceptable level while, for the first time, selectively exciting either the SDW or the CDW with tunable repulsive interactions.
+The measurements are compared to the TLL theory, which describes the low-energy excitations of the more general Yang-Gaudin model of a spin-1/2, 1D Fermi gas with repulsive delta-function interactions in the continuum limit \cite{Yang1967,Gaudin1967}.
+They provide a unique quantitative test of spin-charge separation in the Luttinger liquid regime.
+Additionally we quantitatively show that our results for $S_S(q,\omega)$ provide evidence for deviations from the linear TLL theory due to low-energy back-scattering interactions, which are usually neglected to obtain a linear spin-mode dispersion \cite{Giamarchi_Book}.